GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 It creates a DLP table object as a content item with the chunk data and call DLP api to tokenize  by using the template passed.
 At then end it writes the tokenized data in a GCS bucket.

+Please note for GMK or customer managed key use cases, there is no call to KMS is made.
 ### Known Issue
 It requires split dofn feature which is deployed in beam 2.5 for dataflow runner.
 Currently it requires beam 2.6 snapshot to be able to successfully run.
 Also there is a known issue regarding GRPC version conflict with other google cloud products.
 That's why in gradle build file uses shaded jar concept to build and compile.
 Once the issue is resolved, build file can be updated to take out shading part.